 We show a valuable reduction in the risk of acquiring coronavirus infection in moderate-frequency handwashers.
 This is consistent with the limited observational literature on influenza and influenza-like-illness in community settings15-19.
-The study did not demonstrate a clear dose-response relationship for the protective effect of hand hygiene.
-The strongest personal protective effect was seen in the moderate-level hand hygiene group, with a non-significant protective effect in the highest-frequency hand hygiene group.
+The study did not demonstrate a clear dose-response relationship for the protective effect of hand hygiene frequency, with the strongest personal protective effect seen in the moderate-level hand hygiene group and a non-significant protective effect in the highest-frequency hand hygiene group.
 However, numbers in the highest-frequency handwashing group were lower, limiting power.
 It is also possible that there is residual confounding.
 For example, while we adjusted for healthcare worker status, those working in other public-facing professions may be more likely to be high-frequency handwashers and may have increased exposure to coronavirus, which would have mitigated against seeing a protective effect of high-frequency handwashing.
 The context of handwashing and compliance with recommended handwashing procedures are likely also important.
-Both longer duration of handwashing and the context of handwashing (e.g. after shaking hands or before eating) have been associated with lower overall risk of influenza or influenza-like-illness.
+Both longer duration of handwashing and the context of handwashing (e.g. after shaking hands or before eating) have been associated with lower overall risk of influenza or influenza-like-illness in previous studies.
+Only handwashing frequency, and not duration and context of handwashing, were assessed in the behavioural questionnaire used in the current study.
+Further research into the relationship between hand hygiene practices and risk of coronavirus infections should include all these elements of hand hygiene behaviour.